 Beginners: Try a Firmer Menstrual Cup

 For a beginner to menstrual cups, we recommend sticking with a firmer cup instead.
 These will pop open quite easily and you’ll find it not that difficult to insert.
-Most people find them comfortable, and in fact can’t even feel them once inserted.
+Most women find them comfortable, and in fact can’t even feel them once inserted.

 Check out this menstrual cup firmness chart for some suggestions.
 However, a word of caution!
 Don’t just go buy the firmest option (The Keeper).
-This actually isn’t one on our favourites because it’s made of latex, which some people are allergic to.
+This actually isn’t one on our favourites because it’s made of latex, which some women are allergic to.
 Instead, check out one of the average/firm/extra-firm options.

-If you have a very heavy flow, you might be wondering what the best menstrual cup for you is.
+If you have a very heavy flow, you might be wondering what the best cup for you is.
 This is a great question.

 One of the big advantages of switching from tampons to a menstrual cup is the extra capacity (2-4x).
 This means that you’ll have to deal with your period less often.
 And, you might even sleep through the night without having to get up.